+POL 101 Cr.3

 Internship in Criminal Justice

 An academically relevant field experience for minors in criminal justice.
-Prerequisite: SOC 324; junior standing; criminal justice minor plan.
+Prerequisite: SOC 324; junior standing; criminal justice minor.
 Offered Fall, Winter, Spring, Summer.

 POL 494 Cr.3

 Assessment of political science and public administration majors including a variety of written papers and oral presentations utilizing a seminar format.
-Prerequisite: POL 361; senior standing; political science and/or public administration major plan.
+Prerequisite: POL 261 or POL 361; political science, political science education, or public administration major; senior standing.
 Offered Fall, Spring.

 POL 498/598 Cr.2-3